bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 But then we really don't need anything in this scheme.
 Because now what you're talking about is saying okay, our landlord has some sort of public key identifier that you somehow trust, maybe trust on first use.
 It could be a PGP key or it could be some other, just a Bitcoin key, that your wallet and then there's a protocol where your wallet, where they can request payments from you.
-Whether that's push-based or pull-based, maybe your wallet is running and it's pulling the landlord's server every day to say, hey do you have an invoice for me?
-Do you have an invoice for me?
+Whether that's push-based or pull-based, maybe your wallet is running and it's pulling the landlord's server every day to say, "hey do you have an invoice for me, do you have an invoice for me?".
 And then based on some rules you automatically pay it.

-Aaron: 00:23:21

-Mmm...

 Sjors: 00:23:21

-I don't I don't think this scheme makes that easier.
+I don't think this scheme makes that easier.
 The biggest complication there is just the okay what does the server look like that you're going to ping what's expected from a wallet should it ping every day, every week, every month, what if it doesn't?
 So that is an interesting problem to solve but I think that's almost perpendicular to this.